ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

 ```

-The following log shows that the asynchronous Publisher sends the sequence of items in a separate thread, and the asynchronous Subscribers receive the sequence of items also in a separate thread _at the same time_.
+The following log shows that the asynchronous Publisher sends the sequence of events in a separate thread, and the asynchronous Subscribers receive the sequence of events also in a separate thread _at the same time_.

 ```